 Our scholarship winners for 2020 will be attending session 2:

 CAD Scholarship Application

-If you wish to be considered for this scholarship, please complete and submit the following.
-Submissions for the 2019 camp are no longer being accepted.
+If you wish to be considered for this scholarship, please complete and submit the requested information below.
 The application deadline for the 2020 camp is Dec 31st.
 All submissions will be reviewed, and the top 2 Applicants will be selected to attend an EAA Advanced Air Academy Session.